whufirst/ISA-PINNs/README.md

 keras version = 2.4.3

-The complete datasets are available at https://gitee.com/wilsonhu/isa-pinns, as GitHub imposes restrictions on data file sizes..
+The complete datasets are available at https://gitee.com/wilsonhu/isa-pinns, as GitHub imposes restrictions on data file sizes.